Is Addiction, Medicating & Numbing holding you back from being your best self? Is Codependency and caretaking keeping you for speaking your truth?

 Our Therapeutic Approach

 From a relational perspective, medicating wreaks havoc on relationships.
 Medicating impacts the lives of loved ones and the relationship with yourself.
 When loved ones have better support for themselves, it increases the likelihood they will be more supportive, in more conducive and healthier ways, to the person using.
-We help to heal strained relationships by teaching new ways to relate and communicate to loved ones while also taking better care of yourself.
+We help to heal strained relationships by teaching new ways to relate with and communicate to loved ones while also taking better care of yourself.
 We provide couple and family therapy (provide link) as well as group therapy (provide link.)
 Group therapy is a proven way to safely work on relationship skills that translate to healthier relationships outside the therapy office.

 From a medical perspective, stress, loneliness, and using substances wreaks havoc on the body.
 We educate on how the body is affected by high stress or use of substances and how it will feel during and after detox.
 It can be maddening to still feel unwell even months after one stops using substances.
 We teach new ways of managing stress by teaching about connection.
 Most people who have been medicating in codependency or substances have practically earned a PhD in isolation.
 What we teach at Relationship Enrichment Center is how to do life in connection, rather than doing it alone.